rhl-bthr/rhl-bthr.github.io/_drafts/2019-01-20-Internship-Experience.md

 ## Preparing your resume
 Interviewers skim through your resume to understand your skills.
-Write points which showcase your technical skills (eg: coding projects, RP, past internships, TAships).
+Write points which showcase your technical skills (eg: coding projects, past internships, TAships).
 Extra curricular activities (clubs, sports, etc) don't matter.<br>
 Don't sugar coat; write things as they are.
 You might have a very small resume; Don't fret over it.
 Most companies don't care about your resume, unless they have a resume shortlisting round.<br>
-Here is a copy of my [current resume](https://pro-panda.github.io/resume.pdf).
+Here is a copy of my [old resume](../assets/old-resume.pdf).

 ## Coding Rounds